Colonial Argentina: Sebastian Cabot

 Francisco del Puerto was rescued by the Venetian Sebastian Cabot, and told him about myths of sources of silver in the area.
 This promoted further explorations in the area.
 There was no silver, nor any other precious metal, but those initial myths influenced the modern name of Argentina.

 The voyage of Cabot, expecting to conquer the lands of the inexistent "White King", established the fortification of Sancti Spiritu, next to the Paraná River.
 The voyage was a complete failure: they did not get any metals, Sancti Spiritu was destroyed by the native people, and the remaining Europeans returned to Europe.

 The exploration of Argentina

 The exploration of Argentina in 1534 begins from two separate directions.
-Francisco de Aguirre heads into the area from the west over the Andes and Pedro González de Mendoza comes in from the Rio de la Plata region.
+Francisco de Aguirre heads into the area from the west over the Andes and Pedro González de Mendoza comes in from the Río de la Plata region.
 Juan de Ayolas, Domingo, Martínez de Irala, Jerónimo Ochoa de Eizaguirre, Andrés de Arzamendia, Juan de Estigarribia, Galaz de Medrano and Fernando de Gasteiz accompany Mendoza.